JimCurryWang/python-shopee/README.md

 - Implementation of Manage Orders, Manage Products and Manage Shop Accounts.
 - Simple handling of authentication
-- No need to generate timestamps yourself, the wrapper does it for you
+- No need to generate timestamps yourself, the wrapper does it for you.
-- Response exception handling
+- Good Response exception handling.
-- Item,Logistic,Order,Returns,Shop functionality
+- Item, Logistic, Order, Returns, Shop module functionality.
+- New feature will keep maintaining !

 Developer Note
 --------------